-Changes of almost any kind can make this balance to shift.
-A system whose state of balance has been disturbed makes necessary adjustments to restore equilibrium.
-When equilibrium has been restored, however, the position of equilibrium is different from its original position; that is, the number of products or reactants may have increased or decreased.
+Equilibrium is an essential component of many biological and chemical processes.
+If a system`s tate of balance is disturbed , the system itself makes necessary adjustments to restore the equilibrium.
+Despite the equilibrium has been restored, the position of equilibrium is different from its original position; that is, the number of products or reactants may have increased or decreased.
 Such a difference is called the shift in the position of equilibrium.
 The law was put forth by Henri Le Chatelier who studied shifts in the position of equilibrium that result from changing conditions.
 According to him, if a stress is applied to a system in dynamic equilibrium, the system changes to relieve the stress.
 Examples of such stress include the concentration of reactants or products, change in temperature, and change in pressure.
 The following examples of applications of Le Chatelier’s Principle involve reversible reactions.
 Therefore, the product of the forward reaction is the reactant of the reverse reaction.
 In short, the components to the left of the reaction arrow will be considered the reactants and the elements on the RHS of the arrow are always regarded as products.

 Concentration and equilibrium